Associate Professor, Public Administration and International Affairs

 Ph.D., Indiana University, Bloomington, 2007

-Public management, policy, and law; citizen participation; collaborative governance; conflict resolution
+Public management, policy, and law; public participation; collaborative governance; conflict resolution

 Public Organizations & Management